N1v0k/ranch2git/readme.md

 If you find this image useful here's how you can help:

-- Send a pull request with your awesome features and bug fixes, to the dev branch.
+- Send a pull request with your awesome features and bug fixes, to the `dev branch`.
 - Help users resolve their [issues](../../issues?q=is%3Aopen+is%3Aissue).

 # Issues